News

 Dave Crewes is organising talks in Liskeard.
 Check the Programme page for details.

-Forthcoming: Charlestown Engineering 1828-2002
+Forthcoming book: Charlestown Engineering 1828-2002

 This book is written by Jeremy Jackson and will be available in the near future - we will pass on details when we have them.
 The book shows the history of the site from its beginnings as the Charlestown Iron Foundry and Iron Works Company up to its closure and subsequent conversion into a housing estate.